 Custody infrastructure investment does not create new demand for Bitcoin.
 It creates a more efficient pipeline for demand that already exists.
 The institutions accumulating 127,000 BTC in a single quarter were already buying.
 They just needed better rails.

 Better rails reduce friction for institutional activity.
 They do not meaningfully expand the retail buyer base.
-The 2.3 million Bitcoin addresses holding 1+ BTC represent genuine scarcity, but custody efficiency does not unlock that scarcity for new buyers any faster.
+The 2.3 million Bitcoin addresses holding 1+ BTC represent genuine scarcity, but custody efficiency does not make that scarcity available to new buyers any faster.

 Estimated annual custody revenue potential at current AUM.
 If Mastercard controls these rails, fee structures on institutional crypto products change.
 Those costs flow downstream to retail ETF expense ratios eventually.